CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

 - BLEU typically ranges from 0 to 1, where:
     - O indicates no overlap at all between the model output and the reference
     - 1 indicates a perfect overlap, the generated text is identical to the reference in terms of n-grams
-- Doesn't evaluate if the sequence as a whole makes sense and if it is emotionally aligned with the input
+- Does not evaluate if the sequence as a whole makes sense and if it is emotionally aligned with the input
 - BLEU does not require a language model because directly compares n-grams (word sequences) between the generated output and reference sentences to assess similarity.
 It doesn’t rely on the probability distribution of words but rather on the overlap of word sequences.

 **BLEU-1**